lubiah/portfolio/src/routes/blog/content/page-hit-counter-svelte/index.md

     end
 ```

-That's a pretty large diagram explaining all what we will be doing
+That's a pretty large diagram explaining all what we will be doing.
+Let me describe the process real quick.
+When the user visits any blog post, we extract the I.P address and then we get the hash of the I.P address.
+Next, we check if the hashed value is inside the database for that particular blog post.
+If it is in, it means the user has visited that blog post before so we don't update our database.
+We just return the number of hashed I.P addresses excluding the current one.
+If the hashed I.P is not in the database, it means this is the first time the user is visiting so we

 ## Directory Structure